 Applying to a Nursing Program After Completing Prerequisites

-Around the middle of sophomore year, students who meet the eligibility requirements must submit a separate application to the nursing school.
-This application process may include:
+By about the middle of the sophomore year, any person fulfilling the qualifying requirements must submit a separate application to the nursing school.
+An application may entail such processes as:

-• Prerequisite Course Completion – All required courses must be successfully completed before applying.
+- All courses must be completed before the admission requirement.

-• Minimum GPA Requirement – Competitive programs often set GPA benchmarks for eligibility.
+- GPA Requirements: Competitive graduate programs usually set their GPA standards for eligibility.

-• Entrance Exams – Some nursing schools require applicants to take an exam such as the HESI A2, which assesses academic readiness and personal suitability for nursing.
+- Entrance Exams: Some nursing schools require candidates to take an entrance exam, such as the HESI A2, to determine whether they are academically prepared and have personal suitability for nursing.

 Interviews and Holistic Review